MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/fix-problems-with-directory-synchronization.md

 - Are you ready to manage objects in the cloud only?
 Or is there an object that was deleted on-premises, but is stuck in the cloud?
 Take a look at this [Troubleshooting Errors during synchronization](https://go.microsoft.com/fwlink/p/?linkid=842044) and [support article](https://go.microsoft.com/fwlink/p/?LinkId=396720) for guidance on how to resolve these issues.

 ### **I got an error message that my company has exceeded the number of objects that can be synchronized**
-- You can read more about the issue [here](https://go.microsoft.com/fwlink/p/?LinkId=396721).
+- You can read more about this issue [here](https://go.microsoft.com/fwlink/p/?LinkId=396721).

 ## Other resources